RadGit123/Power-BI-PROJECTS/Power BI_Module Assigment_Covid Data Analysis/README.md

  *Country with  Highest Test Positive Rate  -Sudan*.

+ Country with  Lowest Test Positive Rate  -Western sahara*.

  *Highest test positive rate WHO region-Americas -Suriname*.

  *Country with highest number of cases based on average number of cases repoeted among all countires-USA*

  *Country with High number of cases per 1 million population-Qatar*

+ *Country with Lest number of cases per 1 million population-Laos*

  *Country with High number of death per 1 million population-Vatican city*

+  *Country with Least number of death per 1 million population-Burundi*

  *Country with High number of tets per 1 million population-Vatican city*

  *Country with High number of recovery per 1 million population-Qatar*

+ *Country with Lest number of recovery per 1 million population-Laos*

- *Country with High number of active per 1 million population-USA*
+ *Country with High number of active cases per 1 million population-USA*